forwardemail/forwardemail.net/app/views/docs/self-hosted-solution/index.md

 3. **Security Through Openness**: Vulnerabilities can be identified and fixed by a global community
 4. **No Vendor Lock-in**: You're never dependent on our company's existence

-The entire codebase is available on GitHub at <https://github.com/forwardemail/forwardemail.net>, licensed under the MIT License.
+The entire codebase is available on GitHub at <https://github.com/forwardemail/forwardemail.net>.

 ## Self-Hosted vs. Managed: Making the Right Choice